 But desalination remains a very costly solution (around €0.50 per cubic meter for very large plants) and consumes a great deal of energy (from 3.5 to 18kWh per cubic meter, depending on the technique used).

 Melbourne provides an instructive example: the Victorian State government built a seawater desalination plant to supply the city with drinking water.
 Construction began in 2009, during a drought, when water levels in the reservoirs had fallen to a historical low, but the plant did not become operational until 2012, when the drought had already broken.
 It did not receive its first order for water until 2017.

 The current crisis in Cape Town reminds us that water does not automatically flow from our taps.
 This modern privilege is under threat from climate hazards and the remarkable growth of cities worldwide.
 Cities will have to seek out water further afield, and will no doubt come into competition with traditional users, such as farmers.

-Created in 2007, the Axa Research Fund supports more than 500 projects worldwide led by researchers of 51 nationalities.
-To find out more about Vazken Andréassian’s work, visit the Axa Research Fund website.
+Created in 2007 to help accelerate and share scientific knowledge on key societal issues, the AXA Research Fund has been supporting nearly 600 projects around the world conducted by researchers from 54 countries.
+To learn more about this author’s research, visit his dedicated page on the AXA Research Fund website.
 This article was co-written with Jean Margat, a hydrogeology expert.

 Translated from the French by Alice Heathwood for Fast for Word.